-The based Pilot LX comes standard with a 5.0-inch central display screen and seven-speaker audio system.
+The base Pilot LX comes standard with a 5.0-inch central display screen and seven-speaker audio system.
 Honda also offers a more elaborate infotainment system, with an 8.0-inch touchscreen and Apple CarPlay/Android Auto compatibility, on higher trim levels.
-Navigation, an upgraded audio system, and kid-pacifying rear-seat entertainment system are also available, but you’ll have to move even further up the trim-level ladder.
+Navigation, an upgraded audio system, and kid-pacifying rear-seat entertainment system are also available, but you’ll have to move even further up the trim level ladder.

 Unlike Honda, Toyota offers a touchscreen as standard equipment.
 The base Highlander LE gets a 6.1-inch screen, as well as a six-speaker audio system.
-An 8.0-inch touchscreen, navigation, and 10-speaker JBL audio system are all available as options, but Toyota does not offer Apple CarPlay or Android Auto.
+An 8.0-inch touchscreen, navigation, and 10-speaker JBL audio system are all available as options, but Toyota does not offer Apple CarPlay or Android Auto on the Highlander.
 A rear-seat entertainment system is also available on higher trim levels.

 Performance and fuel economy